gknight4/laravel-rest-jwt-demo/README.md

 ### install composer:
 curl -sS https://getcomposer.org/installer | sudo php -- --install-dir=/usr/local/bin --filename=composer
-### install laravel: firs, create a user to avoid "running Composer as root":
+### create a 'lara' user, su to it, and then install Laravel in the /home/lara directory
 adduser lara
 ### (answer the questions), then